buenagames/buena-mono/README.md

 ### [⬇ Download the latest release](https://github.com/buenagames/buena-mono/releases/latest) · [Try it in the browser →](https://buena-mono.buenalabs.io)

-Buena Mono is a **derivative work, not an original design**.
+buena mono is a **derivative work, not an original design**.
 Its core Latin outlines come from [Fragment Mono](https://github.com/weiweihuanghuang/fragment-mono) by Wei Huang, itself derived from Nimbus Sans (URW Design Studio), and were then substantially transformed — see [Provenance](#provenance).
 Released under